BayanGroup/nutch-custom-search/README.md

 1. types: you can define your required types and their corresponding converters here.
 This section is optional.
 2. fields: contains all fields that extracted data should be put into them.
 These fields should be define in the solrschema.xml file too to be recongnizable by solr.
 Each field have an optional type which is one of the types defined in the types section.
 3. documents: contains one or several documents.
-For each web page that you want to extract its content into fields you should need to define a document.
-A document matches agains certain urls (which are specified using regex expression) and consits of a set of extract-to rules.
+For each web page that you want to extract its content into fields you need to define a document.
+When a resource (e.g. a web page) with a url and some content is fetched by nutch, the extractor looks for a docuemnt that matches the resoruce url.
+Each docuement declares its accepting urls by means of regex expressions.
+If multiple matching documents are fround by extractor, the first one will be choosen.
+Then, the contnet of resource is parsed using an engine.
+Currently the are three engines avaialbe: css (which parses the content using jsoup library). xpath (which uses the standard JAXP infrastrucutre) txt (suitable for line oriented processing of text files) Each document consits of a set of extract-to rules.
 An extract-to rule extract a value from the content and put the extracted value into a field which is one of the fields defined in the fields section.
-The value of field is extracted by means of functions.
+The value of the field is extracted by means of functions.

 Here is a very simple extractors.xml file containing all of the above sections: